Schmitzi/webserv/study/notes.md

 - DELETE/ Response sent headers only should close?->no
     - info: https://httpwg.org/specs/rfc9112.html#compatibility.with.http.1.0.persistent.connections

-- single POST: content was not uploaded, file was not removed on interupt -> Done?

-- Double POST: no 407 confict response

 - If multipart supportet extract filename from there?

 - Support POST with no filename

-## Done

 - add newlines